 R = π (D2 + D1)Vm/ (D2- D1) It

 The external metal coating is grounded and the internal metal coating is charged by the electrons to a measured level Vm, depending on the surface resistivity and sample geometry.
-With a total current It (It = S*Ii/cm2), if the measured voltage is Vm, there is a relationship between the surface resistivity and the measured voltage Vm.
-The relation ship is: R = π(D2 + D1)Vm/ (D2- D1) It .
-With D2 = 2.1 cm and D1= 2 cm, R = 128.8 (Vm/It)
+With a total current It = S.Ii (for area S) there is a relationship between the surface resistivity and the measured voltage Vm, e.g for D2=2,1 cm and D1=2 cm, R = 128,8 Vm/It.

-A slightly different method consists in the same geometry, but without inner coating.
-In that case, the measured voltage Vm = Ii*R*(x2 – R2)/4 is variable along the axis.
-(R is the surface resistivity [/square], x is the distance to the centre [cm] , R is the radius (D2/2) [cm], and Ii the incident electron current [A/cm2]).

-An inner coated disk 1= 2 cm, and a concentric external coating define an angular gap of 0,5 mm.

 : Basic experimental set up for surface conductivity